Most of us want to eat well. And we should. It is imperative for optimal brain and body function.

 - Comprise mostly plant foods

 - Choose the best quality animal products as possible (if consuming).
-Meat, poultry, eggs, dairy and fish, are all products of what they eat, live and breathe1
+Meat, poultry, eggs, dairy and fish, are all products of what they eat, live and breathe

-These factors focus on eating whole foods as opposed to overthinking and scrutinising specific nutrient content.
-Also important is enjoying a wide variety of food, and where possible, eating seasonally.
+Also important is ensuring the food is tasty, enjoying a wide variety of food, and where possible, eating seasonally.

 It is good to remember everyone is unique with different levels of tolerance, motivating factors, and approaches for a successful shift in diet and health habits.
 For example, with added sugars, some prefer to gradually reduce intake, while others are better off going cold turkey.
 Know that even small and gradual shifts toward eating more whole foods can make a difference to overall health.